-(2) Without prejudice to the generality of sub section (1), a licensee or any person duly authorized by a licensee may, at any reasonable time, and on informing the occupier of his intention, enter upon the premises to which any of the carriage or content, as the case may be, is provided for or any premises or land, under, over, along, across, in or upon which any of the carriage or content, as the case may be, have been lawfully placed by him for the purposes of inspecting, testing, repairing, altering or removing the system, plant, apparatus, meters, fittings or works installed for carriage or content, as the case may be.
+(3) Without prejudice to the generality of sub-section (1) above, a licensee or any person duly authorised by a licensee may, at any reasonable time, and on informing the occupier of his intention, enter upon the premises to which any of the carriage or content, as the case may be, is provided for or any premises or land, under, over, along, across, in or upon which any of the carriage or content, as the case may be, have been lawfully placed by him for the purposes of inspecting, testing, repairing, altering or removing the system, plant, apparatus, meters, fittings or works installed for carriage or content, as the case may be.

-(3) Where a consumer refuses to allow a licensee or any person authorized as aforesaid to enter his premises or land in pursuance of the provisions of sub section (2), when such licensee or person has so entered, refuses to allow him to perform any act which he is authorized by sub section (2) to perform, or fails to give reasonable facilities for such entry or performance, the licensee may after the expiry of twenty four hours from the service of a notice in writing on the consumer, cut off the supply of the carriage or content, as the case may be, to the consumer for so long as such refusal or failure continues, but for no longer.
+(4) Where a consumer refuses to allow a licensee or any person authorised as aforesaid to enter his premises or land in pursuance of the provisions of sub-section (3), when such licensee or person has so entered, refuses to allow him to perform any act which he is authorised by sub-section (3) to perform, or fails to give reasonable facilities for such entry or performance, the licensee may after the expiry of twenty four hours from the service of a notice in writing on the consumer, cut off the supply of the carriage or content, as the case may be, to the consumer for so long as such refusal or failure continues, but for no longer.